 How do I apply?

-In some cases you will have to submit a personal statement detailing why you want to study the LLM at that particular institution and where you plan to go in your career.
-This is your opportunity to beat the competition and guarantee your place so take your time and think carefully about what you write.
+- a personal statement detailing why you want to study the LLM at that particular institution and where you plan to go in your career

 Search for LLM courses.